Documents, Definitions, and Disclosures

 Default – Failure to pay a debt as agreed to on a contract.
 When a loan is in default, the lender may demand full payment of the remaining debt.

 Deferment – An authorized temporary suspension of repayment, granted under certain circumstances.

 Delinquency – The failure to make scheduled monthly loan payments when they are due.

-IMPORTANT INFORMATION ABOUT PROCEDURES FOR OPENING A NEW ACCOUNT — To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.
-What this means for you: When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
+IMPORTANT INFORMATION ABOUT PROCEDURES FOR OPENING AN ACCOUNT —To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.
+What this means for you: when you open an account and / or request additional products and services, we may ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see your driver’s license or other identifying documents.